Smilels/Smilels.github.io/index.md

 title: About
 ---
 # About Me
 Currently I am third year Ph.D student in computer science at [Universität Hamburg](https://tams.informatik.uni-hamburg.de/people/cong/).
-In 2014, I graduated with my Bachelor's degree in Mechatronic Engineering from [Harbin Institute of Technology](http://en.hit.edu.cn/).
+In 2014, I graduated with my Bachelor's degree in **Mechatronic Engineering** from [Harbin Institute of Technology](http://en.hit.edu.cn/).
 After that I started my postgraduate at [The State Key Laboratory of Robotics and Systems](http://en.hit.edu.cn/post/detail/3602).
 My master thesis focuses on the control system and algorithm of the Exoskeleton Robots.
-In 2017, I become a Ph.D. candidate in [Artificial Intelligence and Robotics].
+In 2017, I became a Ph.D. candidate in **Artificial Intelligence and Robotics**.
 I enjoy all the mathematics derivation and programing process in machine learning.
 Welcome to my research blogs [here](blog) and feel free to discuss with me.
-Here is a [brief CV](data/LinCong_CV.pdf) of mine.
+Here is a [brief CV](data/personal/LinCong_CV.pdf) of mine.

 # Research Interests
 - Reinforcement learning for video games and real robot tasks